 - mountain climbing

 The only difference is some need a higher amount of intensity from you to perform than others.
-For example, running is going to tire you out quicker than walking.
+So, for example, running is going to tire you out quicker than walking.

 So now you’re thinking, which one is better?